nixworks/public/news/2018/01/26/rescuers-including-the-royal-new-zealand-air-force-search-for-the-kiribati-ferry-mv-butiraoi-with-around-50-people-on-board-after-it-is.md

 ### [2018-01-26](/news/2018/01/26/index.md)

+##### Royal New Zealand Air Force
 # Rescuers, including the Royal New Zealand Air Force, search for the Kiribati ferry MV "Butiraoi" with around 50 people on board after it is declared missing.

-Royal New Zealand Air Force: The vessel was reported missing on Thursday after it failed to arrive at the island of Betio.
+The vessel was reported missing on Thursday after it failed to arrive at the island of Betio.

 ### Sources: